-John Morris, experienced Labour campaigner in the Midlands, analyses the result of the General Election, and suggests how to win voters back.
+John Morris, an experienced Labour campaigner in the Midlands, analyses the result of the General Election and suggests how to win voters back.

 Most of the news following Thursday’s cataclysmically bad election result focused – and rightly so - on the collapse of Labour’s red wall in the north.
 But here in the East Midlands the picture is no rosier.
 Seats we’ve held for decades have fallen and, even in our cities, huge swings put key metropolitan areas at risk next time.

 If the Tories advance again our seats nationally could number below 100 and in the East Midlands could be counted on one hand.
 If Labour doesn’t wake up to the issues outside the capital, there will be very little hope left of us ever forming a government again.

 In the East Midlands, the Conservatives gained six seats at Labour’s expense: seats which included Vernon Coaker in Gedling and Dennis Skinner in Bolsover – but we also failed to keep and hold seats such as Broxtowe, Ashfield, Rushcliffe, Derby North and Mansfield despite each seat running substantial campaigns over many months, and most having selected their candidates years ago.